How to Build an Easy DIY Fireplace Mantel From Scratch in Just 5 Steps

 2. Cut Your Lumber

-• Mantel shelf: The flat piece rests on top of the mantel and runs its width
+• Mantel shelf: The flat piece rests on top of the mantel and runs its width.

-When making cuts, be sure to cut against the grain of your wood.
-Sand all your wood pieces with sandpaper to create a smooth surface that will make painting or staining easier.
+Use your miter saw to cut edge pieces of lumber for each side.
+When making the cuts, be sure to cut against the grain of your wood.
+Sand all of your wood pieces with sandpaper to create a smooth surface that will make painting or staining easier.

 3. Assemble the Mantel